Setting up a development environment#

 Build#

-HoloViews have to build tasks.
-One is for installing packages with Pip, and the other is for installing packages with Conda.
+HoloViews have two build tasks.
+One is for building packages for Pip, and the other is for building packages for Conda.

 pixi run build-pip